codestamp/cuda_tutorials/README.md

-# cuda_tutorials
+# CUDA Tutorials

-Contains code that can be used for teaching an undergraduate course in CUDA.
+Contains code that can be used for teaching an undergraduate course in GPU computing using CUDA framework.

-The repository contains complete CUDA programs that can be used for teaching a 2 months program for undergraduate students.
+The repository contains complete running CUDA programs.
 The pre-requisites are the basic programming skills in C and C++.